 During your research as a traveller, make a good note of budget eating and drinking places.
 Then, finally, get to know their happy hours.

 If there is one thing I would love to shout out loud to all my fellow Indian travellers, that would be to please learn cycling.
 Not only will it help keep you fit on your trips but more importantly, help you end up saving so much money.

 Cycling will allow you to explore most parts of the cities on your own without having to rely on cabs.
-Cycling will allow you stay at places slightly distant from city centre because you won’t have to worry about conveyance.
-Cycling will help you explore places that can’t ever be visited by main stream transport options
+Cycling will allow you to stay at places slightly distant from the city centre because you won’t have to worry about conveyance.
+Cycling will help you explore places that can’t ever be visited by mainstream transport options

 Sometimes, the most local eateries and mini cafes offer the most delectable experience for travellers.
 And so, why miss out on the experience.

 No, I am not against solo travel.
 In fact, I’ve travelled half the world alone.
 And this is exactly why I realize now that it cost me a lot more than group travel would.
 Not to forget, longing for some cheerful company while travelling for a longer time.

 Travelling solo has its own advantages and people must try solo travel every once a while.
 That being said, Europe isn’t an ideal place for taking solo trips for Indian travellers, given the high cost of travel overall.
 So club along with a friend, a loved one or a trusted stranger from an online travel community, but travel together and save big.

 |15.
 Buy souvenirs only